 The Friends of the Villa Montezuma, Inc. (FOVM) is a 501-c-3 organization solely devoted to the magnificent Villa Montezuma, San Diego’s amazing Queen Anne Victorian house museum and cultural center.
 The Villa is listed on the National Register of Historic Places.
-The museum is owned by the City of San Diego.
+The museum is owned by the City of San Diego and operated by the FOVM.

-Thank You Senator Ben Hueso: Thanks to his leadership, the State of California has allocated $5,000,000 for the restoration of the magnificent Villa Montezuma Museum.
-The funds will go to the owner of the Villa, the City of San Diego.
+Thank You to former State Senator Ben Hueso: Thanks to his leadership, the State of California has allocated $5,000,000 for the restoration of the magnificent Villa Montezuma Museum.
 The FOVM looks forward to working with the City to make the Villa’s exterior gorgeous again.
-Restoration is expected to begin around late spring 2024.
-See more about the State funding here.
+Restoration has started in spring 2025.

 -Adults: $15